School of Engineering

 B.S.
 (Electrical Engineering), 1990, Mississippi State University

-Dr. Ritter joined Olivet’s Department of Engineering as chair and professor in 2014.
+Dr. Ritter is the dean of the Martin D. "Skip" Walker School of Engineering.
+He joined Olivet’s Department of Engineering as chair and professor in 2014.
 His passion is to work with and train young engineers for leading companies, mission trips and organizations, and the world.

 With 25 years of experience in the engineering design industry, he is the owner and director of electrical engineering of Ritter Engineering, P.C.
 He is also a licensed professional engineer in 40 states and Canada, and has served as the director of electrical engineering/principal electrical engineer with Perigon International.
 Both companies are based in the Charlotte, N.C. area.
 He also currently serves on the Board of Directors of I-TEC (itec.org), a Christian electrical engineering mission organization located in Montoursville, Pennsylvania.

 At Olivet, he stepped into a booming engineering program in which student enrollment has tripled since 2009.
-To accommodate the growing program, engineering design labs and a new three-story wing dedicated to the study of technology and innovation are being added to Olivet’s Reed Hall of Science.
+To accommodate the growing program, engineering design labs and a new three-story wing dedicated to the study of technology and innovation were added to Olivet’s Reed Hall of Science.

-He is also working with Dr. Michael Fiddy of The University of North Carolina at Charlotte to write “An Introduction to Inverse Imaging from Scattered Fields” — a senior-to graduate-level textbook for engineering, physics and/or mathematics students and professionals that is due out in November 2014.
+He collaborated with Dr. Michael Fiddy of The University of North Carolina at Charlotte to write “An Introduction to Inverse Imaging from Scattered Fields” — a senior-to graduate-level textbook for engineering, physics and/or mathematics students and professionals that was published in November 2014.

-His professional certifications include: Registered Communications Distribution Designer (RCDD) by the Building Industry Consulting Service International; National Council on Qualifications for the Lighting Professions (NCQLP) Lighting Certification; and USGBC (U.S Green Building Council) LEED (Leadership in Energy & Environmental Design) Accredited Professional.
+His professional certifications include: Registered Communications Distribution Designer (RCDD) by the Building Industry Consulting Service International (BICSI); National Council on Qualifications for the Lighting Professions (NCQLP) Lighting Certification (LC); and USGBC (U.S Green Building Council) LEED (Leadership in Energy & Environmental Design) Accredited Professional.

 In addition to engineering, Dr. Ritter has a passion for music (keyboard, guitar, trumpet and voice), and he has been actively involved in leading worship for the past 30 years.
 He also enjoys participating in competitive sports — particularly softball and basketball — and strategy puzzles and games, especially chess.

-He and his wife, Julie, have been married for 25 years and are the parents of eight children (two of whom are currently enrolled at Olivet), and they have one grandson.
+He and his wife, Julie, have been married since 1989 and are the parents of eight children (three of whom are currently enrolled at Olivet), and they have two grandchildren.